13 Best Natural DHT Blockers for Men with Hair Loss

 Both conditions are treatable, though the treatment will depend on many factors.

 When formulating a treatment plan for dandruff or seborrheic dermatitis, your doctor will consider the severity of your condition.
-They will also consider your past treatments (both successfully and unsuccessfully) and current lifestyle.
+They will also consider your past treatments (both successful and unsuccessful) and current lifestyle.

 The most common treatments for dandruff and seborrheic dermatitis include salicylic acid, selenium sulfide, tar-based shampoos, ketoconazole-containing shampoos, and zinc.
 Your doctor may also suggest lifestyle changes and changes to your hair care routine.